Yoav Ziv: Club career

-On 15 July Ziv made his official debut with the Maccabi at UEFA Europe League against FK Mogren and scored his first goal for Maccabi Tel Aviv.
+On 15 July Ziv made his official debut with the Maccabi at UEFA Europa League against FK Mogren and scored his first goal for Maccabi Tel Aviv.
 During the 2011–12 UEFA Europa League match against Stoke City, he kicked his loose boot at the assistant referee and was sent off.

 In October 2016 signed to Liga Leumit club Hapoel Petah Tikva.

 In July 2017, Ziv retired from football and was made the first team manager in Maccabi Tel Aviv.

 International career

 Ziv played a single match for the Israel national under-21 football team.
 On 15 August 2006, Ziv made his debut for the Israel national football team in a friendly against Slovenia in a game that finished 1–1.